How to Start Using WooCommerce?

 Step 4 – Uploading your products into WooCommerce

-Now it’s time to upload your products into WooCommerce.
+Now it’s time to upload your products into WooCommerce platform.
 Before doing so, here are a few tips to ensure that your website remains fast while using WooCommerce:-

 - Compress your image size using tools like TingPNG and WebsitePlanet